 For illustration, below is a screenshot of a WHOIS service that met the above requirements for a fictitious IDN domain 测试.test.

 Figure 1: Sample WHOIS output for domain 测试.test that conforms to the above service requirement.
-In this illustration, a user can submit either the query 测试.test (U-label) or XN—0ZWM56D.test (corresponding A-label ) and get the same result back.
-The Whois displays both A-lable and U-label representation of the domain as well as its traditional Chinese variant 測試.test (XN-G6W251D.test).
+In this illustration, a user can submit either the query 测试.test (Simplified Chinese U-label) or XN--0ZWM56D.test (corresponding A-label ) and get the same result back.
+The Whois displays both A-label and U-label representation of the domain as well as its traditional Chinese variant 測試.test (XN--G6W251D.test).

+Deficiencies of the WHOIS protocol:

+There are increasing community concerns that the current WHOIS protocol does not meet the community’s current needs.
+These are noted in recent reports from ICANN’s Security and Stability Advisory Committee (SSAC) [SSAC 2003, 2008a, 2008b, 2009a] ], in reports of other ICANN supporting organizations and advisory committees [GNSO 2010] and by external sources [Newton 2006].
+With respect to internationalization, the deficiency is described by the protocol itself in RFC 3912:

+“The WHOIS protocol has not been internationalised.
+The WHOIS protocol has no mechanism for indicating the character set in use. … This inability to predict or express text encoding has adversely impacted the interoperability (and, therefore, usefulness) of the WHOIS protocol.”

 Query and display of Variants: